Last updated: October 2024

 Before fully launching your chatbot, conduct thorough testing to identify any bugs, usability issues, or gaps in the conversation flow.
 Involve real users in testing to gather feedback and make necessary adjustments.

-Tip: Consider running a soft launch to a select audience, allowing you to gather insights and make improvements before a full rollout.
+Tip: Consider running a soft launch to a select audience, allowing you to gather insights and make improvements before a full rollout. - Provide ongoing support and maintenance

 Implementing a chatbot is not a one-time effort; it requires ongoing support and maintenance to remain effective.
 Regularly review its performance, update its knowledge base, and refine its conversation flows as needed.

 Implementing a chatbot can revolutionise your customer service strategy, but its success depends on thoughtful planning and execution.
-By following these best practices and tips, you can ensure your chatbot enhances user experience, drives engagement, and ultimately contributes to your business's success.
+By following these best practices and tips, you can ensure your chatbot improves user experience, drives engagement, and ultimately contributes to your business's success.

 The role of generative AI in modern chatbots